How to Invest in Real Estate in Singapore

 Also, with REITs, everyday investors have the opportunity to invest in these mega properties, which we can see and touch, like shopping malls and office towers, at an affordable price as they are traded on the SGX.
 A physical property takes time and money (in terms of commissions, fees, and taxes) to sell and can be illiquid.
 A REIT, on the other hand, offers high liquidity.
 You can buy and sell REITs on the SGX anytime you want, much like a real estate ETF, providing greater flexibility for investors.

 However, it's important to know the risks.
-REITs are traded openly on the stock market and are thus subject to price volatility, influenced by market sentiment and economic conditions.
-Additionally, whilst REITs are required to distribute 90% of their income, the distribution can fluctuate from year to year depending on the REITs’ rental income and the overall performance of its property portfolio.
+REITs are traded openly on the stock market and are thus subject to price volatility, influenced by market sentiment and macro economic conditions (such as prevailing interest rates impacting borrowing costs).
+Additionally, whilst REITs are required to distribute 90% of their income, the distribution can fluctuate from year to year depending on the REITs' rental income and the overall performance of its property portfolio.

 2. Explore online real estate investing platforms